psranga/ezread/README.md

 fixed-colored inks (home printers use three colors + black, printers that seven colored inks exist.
 See the the Canon product page).

-[Need to recheck]: IIUC inkjet printers can vary the amount of a ink laid down at pixel.
+**Need to recheck:** IIUC inkjet printers can vary the amount of a ink laid down at pixel.
 I think laser printers cannot even vary the *amount* of toner at a pixel per color -- its a binary decision) laid down at a pixel.

-CAVEATS
+## CAVEATS

-Output PDFs can be large: Approx 1 MB per page.
+* Output PDFs can be large: Approx 1 MB per page.

   The input PDF's pages are rasterized at high dpi (300 dpi) and high quality, which makes them quite large (approx 1MB per page).